wikuskina/Chat-App-Final-Project/README.md

 ![Picture4](https://github.com/wikuskina/Chat-App-Final-Project/assets/50303995/a14fe42a-9386-4a9b-bc15-fd24fae285d4)  <br>

 Program has two versions: Local and Internet.<br>
 - Local version runs between devices on the same network.
 It asks user to input the IP address of the device on which the server is running.  <br>
 - A separate script _Get Your Host_ can be run to find out the IP address. <br>
 - Internet version is designed to connect to the server running on author's device (when running). <br>

 #### HOW TO run the program
-Python script can be run directly by clicking on it, via command line or Python IDE, such as PyCharms.
 - Chat-Server.py is run first.
-- Get-your-host.py is run second (to find out the local IP) on the same machine as server, if running the local version.
-- Chat-Client-Local.py is run third - can be run on the same or different machine as the server.
+- Chat-Client-Local.py is run second - can be run on the same or different machine as the server.
 Will need the IP address from the Get-your-host.py, if running the local version.

 #### ALL files that are part of the project
 - Chat-Server.py